shcaba/SS-DL-tool/README.md

 install.packages("remotes")
 remotes::install_github("r4ss/r4ss")

-It is recommended to restart Rstudio after new installations.
+It is recommended to make sure all additional open windows of R or Rstudio (beside the one being used) are closed prior to updating libraries, and that one restarts Rstudio after all new installations.
+Many of the errors when running the SS-DL tool arise from keeping libraries updated or installed (especially r4ss).

 Running the tool can be accomplished in any of the following ways:
 1) shiny::runApp(ENTER HERE USER PATH TO FOLDER CONTAINING THE SS-DL files)